docknetwork/crypto/proof_system/README.md

   a Pedersen commitment.
 - test `verifier_local_linkability` shows how a verifier can link separate proofs from a prover (with prover's permission) and assign a unique identifier to the prover without learning any message from the BBS+ signature.
-  Also this identifier cannot be linked across different verifiers (intentional by the prover).
+  Also, this identifier cannot be linked across different verifiers (intentional by the prover).

 *Note*: This design is largely inspired from my work at Hyperledger Ursa.